dscheinah/rm-sheets/README.md

-# sx-skeleton
+# rm-sheets

-This is a common setup for a simple sx application.

-All documentation and usage instructions must be derived from the commented example code.
+A simple tool and collection of scripts I use to manage files on the ReMarkable.